-In general, you can use this template to install a package in R:
+In general, you can use the following template to install a package in R:

 For demonstration purposes, you’ll see how to install the readxl package.
 This package is used to import Excel files into R.